nadiezhdamhb/UFOs/README.md

 ### Results
 ***The Truth Is Out There!***

-The Website allosw curious visitors the ability to access information following a possible encounter.
+The Website allows curious visitors the ability to access information following a possible encounter.

 ![](https://github.com/nadiezhdamhb/UFOs/blob/main/UFO_Main.png)